SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 Using an element ID or name locator is the most efficient in terms of test performance, and also makes your test code more readable, assuming the ID or name within the page source is well-named.
 XPath statements take longer to process since the browser must run it's XPath processor.
-Xpath has been known to be especially slow in Internet Explorer version 7.
+XPath has been known to be especially slow in Internet Explorer version 7.
 Locating via a link's text is often convenient and performs well.
 This technique is specific to links though.
 Also, if the link text is likely to change frequently, locating by the <a> element